mandiant/capa/README.md

 The parameter is a number; if prefixed with `0x` then in hex format, otherwise, decimal format.

-It can include an optional description, e.g. for constant definitions.
+To help humans understand the meaning of a number, such that the constant `0x40` means `PAGE_EXECUTE_READWRITE`, you may provide a description alongside the definition.
-The inline syntax is preferred (` = DESCRIPTION STRING`).
+Use the inline syntax (preferred) by ending the line with ` = DESCRIPTION STRING`.
+Check the [description section](#description) for more details.

 Examples: